For Wisconsin's Dairy Farmers, Tariffs Could Reshape The Race For The Senate

 The race for the Senate

-Farmers are a key constituency for politicians in Wisconsin, and ahead of this Tuesday's primary elections, the issue of tariffs has loomed large for the top two GOP candidates fighting to take on the incumbent Democratic Senator Tammy Baldwin this November.
+Farmers are a key constituency for politicians in Wisconsin, and the issue of tariffs has loomed large for the top two GOP candidates fighting to take on the incumbent Democratic Sen. Tammy Baldwin this November.
+The primary is Tuesday.

 One of those candidates, Leah Vukmir, is a state senator and registered nurse.
-She has been endorsed by Wisconsin's own Paul Ryan, Speaker of the House, and the state's Republican Party.
+She has been endorsed by Wisconsin's own Paul Ryan, Speaker of the House, and by the state's Republican Party.

 Like many Wisconsin Republicans in 2016, Vukmir was initially not sold on Trump.
 But she has emerged as a vocal supporter of the president and his tariffs.

-Note: An earlier version of this story misidentified the type of cattle on display at an exhibit at the Wisconsin State Fair earlier this month as bulls.